 - protect the natural ecosystems, soils, land, water and biological, as these are all under threat from human activities.

 The self-evaluation Sustainability Scorecard helps businesses and households assess how they are going along the sustainability route.
-The Sustainability Scorecard has benefited from feedback and input from both Gympie Regional Council and Gympie Chamber of Commerce.
+The Sustainability Scorecard has benefited from feedback and input from business who have tried it, Gympie Regional Council and Gympie Chamber of Commerce.
 It enables anyone, not just businesses, to self-assess their sustainability.
 The Sustainability Scorecard also highlights areas where improvements can be targeted.
 Repeated assessments will also show the improvements over time.
 It is comprehensively described below.
 The small changes made by a business or individual may not seem important.
 But many small changes do mount up to be important.

 The adoption of solar rooftop systems has shown how the accumulation of many small changes can cause very significant impacts.
 The electricity grid now has its emissions declining and the rooftop solar systems are the largest generator in the grid.
 GADSA hopes that the Sustainability Scorecard has a similar impact by many businesses and households making changes which when summed amount to a significant improvement to the community’s sustainability.